rivue/Gamified-Study-Tool/README.md

     ✅ ideas for name:
         - name something stone related for the actual lessons (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))
-        - rivue (ReInvent VirtUal Education --> go public w/ the acronym when I start the cardboard thing)
+        - rivue (ReInvent VirtUal Education --> go public w/ the acronym when I start the cardboard thing) ✅ implement "feedback" tab (note: requires email oath, and email domain and possibly twitter and stuff as well)

 RESOURCES:
     - node components: https://vueflow.dev/